 Proving to myself that age isn’t a barrier was just one motivator.
 I’d just been diagnosed with the heart condition Supraventricular Tachycardia (SVT) which made me realize that life is short and I just need to go for it.
 And I also wanted to team teach with my daughter Clare.”

-"Becoming an instructor at age 51 shows that being an older woman doesn’t mean you can’t achieve your fitness goals.
+"Becoming an instructor at age 51 shows that being an older female doesn’t mean you can’t achieve your fitness goals.
 Age isn’t a barrier."

 Tell us about the instructor training